 - Run Fortnite and click on the menu button, then select the gear icon to open the game Settings.

-- Now change these video settings to gain the maximum performance.
+- Now change these video settings to gain maximum performance.
 Then click Apply to save the changes.

 Fix 10.
 Defragment Hard Drive

-There are chances that the game file is split into parts due to being moved, deleted, and written causing Fortnite FPS drops issue.
+There are chances that the game file is split into parts due to being moved, deleted, and written causing the Fortnite FPS drops issue.

-- Click on the Windows Start button and type Defragment and Optimize Drives, press Enter to open it.
+- Click on the Windows Start button and type Defragment and Optimize Drives, and press Enter to open it.

 - Depending on how fragmented your hard drive is this may take a few minutes.

 - Once finished, close the window and launch Fortnite.

 It may be helpful to switch between fullscreen borderless and windowed bordered display modes in the in-game settings menu to ensure that the game files run smoothly based on your screen resolution and PC specifications.

 Trying this out could be worthwhile, as some players who were experiencing issues have reported seeing improvements after making this change.